MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 ### Launch mode

 This defines whether the terminal will launch as maximized, full screen, or in a window.
 Setting this to `focus` is equivalent to launching the terminal in the `default` mode, but with the focus mode enabled.
-Similar, setting this to `focusMaximized` will result in lauching the terminal in a maximized window with the focus mode enabled.
+Similar, setting this to `focusMaximized` will result in launching the terminal in a maximized window w ith the focus mode enabled.

 **Property name:** `launchMode`